12-12-1950

-12-12-1950 is a 2017 Indian Tamil language film written and directed by Selva, who starred as the lead role in the film.
-The movie is a tribute to the film actor Rajinikanth, and the title of the film corresponds to his birthday (December 12, 1950).
+12-12-1950 is a 2017 Indian Tamil language comedy drama film written and directed by Selva, who starred as the lead role in the film.
+The movie is a tribute to the film actor Rajinikanth, and the title of the film corresponds to his birthday (12 December 1950).

 The cast, apart from starring Selva, includes Ramesh Thilak, Adhavan, Ajai Prasad, Prashanth, Ashwini Chandrasekhar, Thambi Ramaiah, Yogi Babu, John Vijay, and M. S. Bhaskar.
 Selva has rechristened himself as Kabali Selva.
-The title teaser of the movie was released on 8 July 2017, and the film released on 8 December 2017.
+The title teaser of the movie was released on 8 July 2017, and the film released on 8 December 2017 to negative reviews.

 Plot

 The movie follows the lives of five Rajinikanth fans.